 Super Deluxe is a neo-noir drama thriller Tamil film co-written and directed by Thiagarajan Kumararaja.

-The film has a dark story and many reckless and interesting characters, who end up in unexpected situations.
+The film has a dark story and many reckless and interesting characters, who end up in very unexpected situations.
 The film keeps you hooked till the end, and does give you a sense of fulfillment towards the end.
 This kind of film with these many characters is difficult to make, but Thiagarajan Kumararaja has done a brilliant job by profoundly making this intertwined story work.
 It is not just about an excellent story, but also about the extraordinary presentation of it.
 Every scene, the camera angle, the lightings, the colors all just seems like a masterpiece.
-Throughout its runtime, so many primary colors are popping out every time on the screen.
+Throughout its runtime, so many colors pops out on the screen.
 The film’s content is dark but it is so colorful to look at, and this is the first time I’ve seen something like this wonderful.
-The mainly Blue color on walls, furniture, buildings, sheets – which represents an important human emotion – ‘sorrow’ – a driving factor of human life.
+Mainly, the Blue color on walls, furniture, buildings, sheets – which represents an important human emotion – ‘sorrow’ – a driving factor of human life, and this film.

 The performances in the film are top-notch, every lead and supporting character, everyone, has done their job well.
 There was only one scene which took me off, which was unexpected for me at that time, but in the end, I got what the film was trying to say.
 Otherwise, for the rest of the time, I was totally invested in it.
 I liked the idea that the narrative has gone beyond human life & emotions, and expanded to the universe.